dominiquevienne/blind_mathdomino/README.md

 - community is aligned with open-source projects
 The master.blend file is a Blender (https://www.blender.org/) 3D model which you can use to export any other braille domino using STL format.
 The STL files are files you can slice in the slicer you use to generate gCode files (i.e. Slic3r - https://slic3r.org/).
 You will also find ready-to-print files.
 Those files are gCode files.
 Be aware that those files are designed to use a specific hardware (i.e. Prusa MK3s with 0.25mm nozzle).
+If you have access to a printer, you surely already know how to use gCode or STL files.
+However, if the printer you use is compatible with the gCode provided, just use the provided gCode on your printer.
+If it's not the case, import some of the STL files (I would recommend to print batch of 8 dominos) into your favorite slicer using a 0.1mm layer height (nozzle width has more impact than layer height on those prints).
 ### Which printer should I use?
 Any 3D printer with any technology is suitable for the project.
 For financial reasons, I would recommend FDM printers.
 The prints have been tested with blind people validation on